Military & Veterans News

 Important Note on Expiration Dates:

-Another crucial part of this new policy is the extension of expiration dates for using GI Bill benefits for eligible veterans.
-If you had multiple periods of service and chose to use the Post-9/11 GI Bill over the Montgomery GI Bill, the VA will now reinstate the time you had remaining on your Montgomery GI Bill when you made that choice, plus an additional 90 days.
+Another crucial part of this policy is the extension of expiration dates for using GI Bill benefits for eligible veterans.
+If you had multiple periods of service and chose to use the Post-9/11 GI Bill over the Montgomery GI Bill, the VA will reinstate the time you had remaining on your Montgomery GI Bill when you made that choice, plus an additional 90 days.

 A brass eagle figurine is displayed in the foreground, with the American flag in the background.